JoseZaqITB/zettelNotes-memo-pad/InformalCv.md

 [stickman with a evil face staring at the sky] this is how i get to today, i season where i making programming projects, some apps, some videogames, some challenges.

+## CV1
+I'm a software developer with 3+ years of experience, building apps for web, mobile or PC.
+Recently I finished a videogame specialization course with which I am able to make videogames from scratch with multiple engines like unreal engine or unity.
+I am also very strict with clean code following the rules of a pragmatic programmer, making the projects I'm involve maintainable, scalable, flexible and easy to read.